 WATCH: Mets host Pirates on MLB The Show

-See how Jacob deGrom and the Mets fared against the Pirates in Game 45 of the virtual season on MLB The Show 20.
+See how Marcus Stroman and the Mets fare against the Pirates in Game 46 of the virtual season on MLB The Show 20.

 Tweets